vasyliev123/tgshopbotbitcoin/README.md

 	![](assets/images/heroku.png)
 	* Set the HTTP Callback URL for your store on the [Blockonomics Merchants Page](https://www.blockonomics.co/merchants#/stores), combine the Heroku App URL with `/callback?secret=YOUR_SECRET`, substituting in your chosen secret from step 2 in place of `YOUR_SECRET` eg. https://greed.herokuapp.com/callback?secret=aN32nFjf4

+That's it!
+Restart your bot and start accepting bitcoing payments with your bot!

 ## Credits
 This project is a fork of [greed project](https://github.com/Steffo99/greed) by @Steffo99.
 We would like to thank @Steffo99 for putting this in public domain.